Wasp Nests - Identification And What To Do About Them

 "I would like to send you a photo of the wasp which is nesting in the old bird house on my kitchen wall.
 They are median wasps and the nest is 'clothed with smooth grey sheets' just as it says in my insect guide book.
 I think you will enjoy seeing it.
 Very unusual - at least for me."

-In fact, she sent me 2 great images - and a further image when the wasps had left the nest, which I am pleased to share further with visitors to this page - really interesting, because you can see how the layers have been created, and how this opportunistic wasp appears to have made good use of the bird box, much as honey bees might use a bee hive.
+These images are great because you can see how the layers have been created, and how this opportunistic wasp appears to have made good use of the bird box, just as a bumble bee colony might, or honey bees use a human-made bee hive.

 Nest of the Median wasp <I>Dolichovespula media</I> in an old bird house attached to a wall.
 The nest s encased inside the bird house with some of the wasp nest expanding out of the bird house.Above: Nest of the Median wasp Dolichovespula media in an old bird house.